Icinga/icinga-doc/markdown/en/plugins.md

 temperature, CPU voltage, fan speed, processor load, disk space, or the ability of your super-fantastic toaster to properly brown your bread in the morning...
-Icinga doesn't understand the specifics of what's being monitored - it just tracks changes in the *state* of those resources.
-Only the plugins themselves know exactly what they're monitoring and how to perform the actual checks.
+Icinga doesn't understand the specifics of what's being Only the plugins themselves know exactly what they're monitoring and how to perform the actual checks.